aya49/aya49/README.md

 Research interests: I develop machine learning, data mining, and statistical analysis methods for high-dimensional and graph structured data.
 In bioinformatics, I have applied my methods on flow cytometry, scRNAseq, and DNA sequence data.

-Hope you have a safe and happy day!
+Hope you have a safe and happy day :)